pnnv/notes/Networking/Wireshark.md

 ##### Colouring Packets
 - Along with quick packet information, Wireshark also colour packets in order of different conditions and the protocol to spot anomalies and protocols in captures quickly.
 - At a glance packet information can help track down exactly what we are looking for during analysis.
-We can even create custom colour tools to spot events of interest by using
+We can even create custom colour tools to spot events of interest by using display filters.

+Wireshark also has two types of colouring methods:
+- temporary rules which are only available during the analysis of that certain program session.
+- permanent rules that are saved under the preference file (profile) and available for the next program session.

+##### Traffic Sniffing
+We can use the blue "shark button" to start network sniffing (capturing traffic), the red button will stop sniffing, and green button will restart the sniffing process.
+The status bar will also provide the used sniffing interface and the number of collected packets.

+##### Merge PCAP files
+Wireshark can combine two PCAP files into one single file.
+We can either use the "File -> Merge" menu path to merge a pcap with the processed one.
+Note that we need to save the merged the file before working with it.